 Fourteen states do not have any term limits.
 These include Connecticut, Idaho, Illinois, Iowa, Massachusetts, Minnesota, New Hampshire, New York, North Dakota, Texas, Utah, Vermont, Washington, and Wisconsin.
 The lack of term limits does not mean that the office of the governor can rule without a democratic opposition, as this would largely be against the constitution and the primary principles that make the U.S. one of the greatest free democratic nations in the world.

-A term is much like the term of the President, meaning that it is limited to 4 years before an election.
-The fact that makes it unlimited is that the same governor can be elected past the traditional two-term limit, meaning that if they have a strong platform that adheres to the wants and needs of its citizens, they can be it successful for many terms to come.
-It is notable that although New Hampshire and Vermont have no limit on how long the governor can stay in office, terms are limited to 2 years instead of 4.
+A term is much like the term of the President, meaning that it is limited to four years before an election.
+The fact that makes it unlimited is that the same governor can be elected past the traditional two-term limit, meaning that if they have a strong platform that adheres to the wants and needs of its citizens, they can be successful for many terms to come.
+It is notable that although New Hampshire and Vermont have no limit on how long the governor can stay in office, terms are limited to two years instead of four.

 There are many states that mimic the federal rules of the constitution which govern the office of the president and his/her team.
 In Alabama, Alaska, Arizona, Colorado, Florida, Georgia, Hawaii, Kansas, Kentucky, Louisiana, Main, Maryland, Nebraska, New Jersey, New Mexico, North Carolina, Ohio, Pennsylvania, Rhode Island, South Carolina, Tennessee, and West Virginia, the governor can run for two consecutive four-year terms if they are wanted.